ammarmplumber/ammarplumber.github.io/about.md

 I'm currently also involved in two passion projects.
 <ul>
   <li>The first is a non-profit community development project in Dallas.
 This neighborhood aspires to support foster/adoptive families and the elderly, who will serve as foster grandparents for the community.
 To learn more about these communities, visit <a href="https://ghdc.generationsofhope.org/">Generations of Hope's website</a>.
-  <li>The second is a journal that I'm working on alongside some other folks.
-You can check it out at <a href="resonantnotes.com"> If you're interested in contributing, please get in touch with me at ammarp ~at~ sas.upenn.edu.</li>
+  <li>The second is <a href="resonantnotes.com">Resonant Notes</a>, a journal that I'm working on alongside some other folks.
+If you're interested in contributing, please get in touch with me at ammarp ~at~ sas.upenn.edu.</li>
 </ul>
 -
 - The second is a